NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/primer-raster-r/Creating-Square-Plot-Boundaries-From-Centroids-in-R/Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

     # write the shapefiles
     writeOGR(polys.df, '.', '2014Plots_SJER', 'ESRI Shapefile')

-    ## Error in writeOGR(polys.df, ".", "2014Plots_SJER", "ESRI Shapefile"): layer exists, use a new layer name

 And there you have it -- a shapefile with a square plot boundary around your centroids.
 Bring this shapefile into QGIS or whatever GIS package you prefer and have a look!